eclipse-tractusx/sig-architecture/docs/decision-records/0001_identity-hub_and_issuer-service.md

 #### Be open for extension

 The Tractus-X architecture must be able to support potential new protocols and new credential types in the future without requiring extensive refactoring of the existing code base.
+Adding new credential types should be possible without requiring code-level changes.

 #### Compatibility with SAP DIV